wso2/docs-is/en/docs/guides/adaptive-auth/typingdna-based-adaptive-auth.md

 # Configure TypingDNA-based adaptive Authentication

-[Typing DNA](https://www.typingdna.com/) uses AI-based technology to identify users according to the way they type.
+[Typing DNA](https://www.typingdna.com/) uses AI-based technology to authenticate users according to the way they type.

 You can integrate typingDNA with WSO2 Identity Server to provide risk-based adaptive authentication for users.